aayylon85/BuildingSimulationModel/README.md

 - Single zone only (no multi-zone)
 - No humidity/latent loads
-- No ground heat transfer modeling
+- No detailed ground heat transfer (uses Kusuda model for floor)
-- Time-dependent schedules limited to occupied/unoccupied
+- Time-dependent schedules limited to occupied/unoccupied periods
-- Geometric shading (overhangs, fins) under development
+- Geometric shading uses simplified SHGC reduction (no ray tracing)
+- Night setback and night ventilation schedules not yet supported

 ---